mrpappas/lab-rat/Launch/Launches/014 - I Can't Believe It's Not Optical.md

 >
 The mission name is a nod to Capella’s SAR technology that provides high quality images of the Earth day or night, and in any weather conditions.
 Capella’s space-based radar can detect sub-0.5 meter changes on the surface of the Earth, providing insights and data that can be used for security, agricultural and infrastructure monitoring, as well as disaster response and recovery.
 >
+>This mission marks the first time Rocket Lab deployed a [[Photon]] spacecraft named 'First Light' into orbit.
+>
 [📸 Mission Photo Album](https://www.flickr.com/photos/rocketlab/albums/72157716859999646/)

 #electron #launch #success

 | **Mission Name** | I Can't Believe It's Not Optical                                                                                            |
 | ---------------- | --------------------------------------------------------------------------------------------------------------------------- |